-There is no better way to say goodbye to the past and aloha to the future than by celebrating the oncoming New Year in Hawaii.
-Visitors from all over the world congregate on the islands to kick off a new season with joy, hope and laughter.
-Whether you plan to watch late night fireworks or ring in the New Year with a spontaneous dive in the ocean, spending New Year’s Day in Hawaii is sure to bring a variety of adventures and meaningful reflections for all.
-Look at the list below for some ideas on how you and your family can enjoy events on every island.
+There is no better way to say aloha to the future than by celebrating New Year in Hawaii.
+Visitors from all over the world congregate in Hawaii to kick off a new season with joy, hope and laughter.
+Whether you plan to watch fireworks or party all night, spending New Year in Hawaii will be memorable.
+Check out the list below for things you can enjoy on each island.

-Oahu: The island known as The Gathering Place practically erupts with activity for the New Year’s Eve celebrations.
-From downtown Honolulu to Waikiki, families and friends can join in a dynamic array of events from firework shows including dinner cruises, dances, lauas, elite parties and exciting community events for the whole group.
-The fireworks show on Waikiki Beach helps build anticipation, with one set of aerials launched every minute from 11:55 pm until midnight when an explosive crescendo of light dazzles the masses.
-Honolulu’s Kaka’ako Waterfront Park has a longer fireworks show, beginning at 9 pm, continuing in hourly intervals and culminating in a monumental display at midnight.
-The Ko Olina Resort and the Moana Surfrider hotels are known to also offer impressive firework displays; so no matter where you are on the south shore of the island, fireworks are bound to be a part of experiencing New Year’s Eve on Oahu.
+The fireworks show on Waikiki Beach starts with aerials launched every minute from 11:55 pm.
+And it ends with an explosive crescendo of light at midnight.
+Honolulu’s Kaka’ako Waterfront Park has a longer fireworks show.
+It begins at 9 pm, continuing in hourly intervals and culminating in a monumental display at 12 am.
+The Ko Olina Resort and the Moana Surfrider hotels also offer impressive firework displays.
+So no matter where you are, fireworks will be a part of experiencing New Year’s Eve on Oahu.

-For those who want to have an old fashioned night on the town on New Year’s Eve, party tickets can be bought for events such as: the Tiki’s Grill and Bar at the Aston Waikiki Beach Hotel, the Trump Hotel Waikiki (a high-end formal event costing $350 per ticket) or the famous Pink Party at the Royal Hawaiian.
-The Star of Honolulu Dinner Cruise might be the best way to view the sparkling fireworks for those who prefer to pass through the New Year out on the ocean.
-For families who are looking to feast together, most restaurants and hotels offer fix-priced meals and multi-course dinners for their guests.
-For more information on what events are happening near you, speak to your hotel concierge for updates on the latest New Year’s activities, concerts and events you can enjoy.
+Looking for New Year’s Eve parties?
+If so, you can certainly find them here.
+Example include: Tiki’s Grill and Bar, the Trump Hotel Waikiki or the Pink Party at the Royal Hawaiian.
+The Star of Honolulu Dinner Cruise might be the best way to view fireworks out on the ocean.
+For families looking to feast together, most restaurants and hotels offer fix-priced meals and multi-course dinners.

-Maui: Among the more stunning aspects of Maui are its coastal views from the water.
-Guests can spend New Year’s Eve gliding over the waves of Lahaina on one of the Maui dinner cruises.
-These usually last between 3 to 4 hours and are filled with multi-course meals, live entertainment and a champagne toast when midnight strikes.
-For those who want party Hawaiian-style, the Hyatt Regency Maui throws a luau with an open bar, dinner, party favors and hula dancing entertainment.
-Visitors can also attend a dinner and magic show at the Ka’anapali Beach Hotel, featuring key historical events of Hawaii, dancing and a midnight toast.
-Maui is also known for the fireworks shows at the Grand Wailea Resort and The Four Seasons Hotel for those who want to ring in the year with a glorious display of light.
+Among the more stunning aspects of Maui are its coastal views from the water.
+Visitors can spend New Year’s Eve off Lahaina on dinner cruises.
+These usually last between 3 to 4 hours and come with multi-course meals, live entertainment and champagne.
+For a Hawaiian-style party, the Hyatt Regency Maui throws a luau with an open bar and entertainment.
+Visitors can also attend a dinner and magic show at the Ka’anapali Beach Hotel.
+The Grand Wailea Resort has a popular fireworks show.
+While The Four Seasons Hotel is for those who want to ring in the year with a grand display of light.

-Vacationing families should also look into activities which might be offering affordable holiday packages for groups of 4 or more on events like zip lining, parasailing and ocean sports rentals.
-There is nothing like starting off the New Year by splashing in the sunshine while everywhere else back home is wading through the snow!
-Start the exploration on Pandaonline for ideas about your New Year’s travel package to Hawaii.
+Vacationing families should also look into activities like zip lining, parasailing and ocean sports rentals.
+There is nothing like starting off the New Year in the sunshine while everyone else is wading through snow.